cosmos/gaia/README.md

 The Althea blockchain is the community that will deliver this vision for the future of the Internet.
 A future where the internet itself operates on the principles it has inspired.

 ---

+## Testnet 1

+The next major event in the launch of the Althea blockchain is Testnet #1, taking place February 13th you can find the testnet 1 documentation [here](docs/althea/testnet-1.md)

+---

+## Join the Althea community!

+Join us on [Discord](https://discord.com/invite/vw8twzR) or [Matrix](https://riot.im/app/#/room/#althea:matrix.org)